| Editorial Office

 Proof: A galley proof of accepted manuscripts and CTA form will be sent by e-mail to the corresponding author.
 Corrections should be indicated on the proof and sent back to the International Heart Journal Association within 72 hours after receipt.
 The same deadline also applies to authors from outside Japan since they can send corrections by e-mail or fax.

-All manuscripts published in International Heart Journal will be subject to a JPY140,000 publication fee.
+All manuscripts published in International Heart Journal will be subject to a 150,000 Japanese Yen (JPY) publication fee.
 This covers all costs relating to publication of an accepted manscript.
 Invited manuscripts will be exempt from this fee.

-Publication Cost: Manuscripts submitted from October, 2019 onwards;
+Publication Cost: Manuscripts published from April, 2020 onwords;

 The final version of manuscripts submitted in October 2019 and later will be subject to a JPY150,000 publication fee.
-The fee will be payable after the final version of the manuscript is accepted for publication in International Heart Journal.
-This covers all costs relating to publication of an accepted manuscript.
+This covers all costs relating to publication of an accepted manuscript up to a total of 8 tables and figures, and 50 references.
+Additional charges are JPY2,000 per table or figures, and JPY2,000 per additional 50 references.
 Invited manuscripts will be exempt from this fee.

 Reprints: Reprints will be available for a fee.
 The corresponding author should request reprints when they return the galley proof.
 (See 'Proof')